 The Computer Law and Security Review (CLSR) is an international journal of technology law and practice providing a major platform for publication of high quality research, policy and legal analysis within the field of IT law and computer security.
 The article is available online at www.sciencedirect.com.

-PICASO is represented at the annual CareWare conference which focuses on new technologies targeted at the fields of healthcare and assisted living.
+PICASO was represented at the annual CareWare conference which focused on new technologies targeted at the fields of healthcare and assisted living.

-The aim with the CareWare Conference is to enhance innovation and the development of technological solutions and the dissemination of knowledge about these technologies and their use.
-The event takes place in Aarhus, Denmark from 4-5th April 2017, and PICASO will be part of the exhibition Freedom, Care and Safety.
+The aim with the CareWare Conference was to enhance innovation and the development of technological solutions and the dissemination of knowledge about these technologies and their use.
+The event took place in Aarhus, Denmark from 4-5th April 2017, and PICASO was part of the exhibition Freedom, Care and Safety.

 To Dorthe Stief Christensen, coordination of treatment and acknowledgement of patient input are key elements in the design of a better care for people who live with multiple chronic diseases.